lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 <br style="clear: both">

-## Mesh data structure: quad-qdges
+## Mesh Data Structure: Quad-Edges

 The next question is: How do we store this triangle mesh?